nagisa/llvm_build_utils.rs/README.md

 Ever wanted to build “native” assemblyish stuff in your cargo build scripts… something gcc crate cannot quite handle yet?
 Welcome to llvm_build_utils which provides a convenient API to pack your LLVM-IR or LLVM bytecode files into a ready to use archive full of machine code!
-It doesn’t even need LLVM installation and works on stable Rust¹!
+It doesn’t even need LLVM installation and works on stable Rust¹²!

-No MSVC windows support yet, though

 [Documentation](TBA)

 ¹: May break between versions or be incompatible with some versions of Rust, though.
 We’ll try to document such breakages in the table below.
+²: On Windows the library only works with nightly rustc for now.

 # Compatibility table